Phone: 503-823-PLAY (7529)

 We will work with you to select a park or natural area that fits your group's needs.

 Amphibians Find slippery salamanders under logs and frogs hopping through fields.
 Students will learn about amphibian anatomy, life cycles, habitat, behavior, and their importance in the environment.
 Best months: February & March

 Birds Learn about bird biology, behavior, and identification.
 This lesson requires two class periods: an in-class lesson will introduce your students to some common Portland birds.
-Next, visit a local park, where we will identify birds in the wild and hone observation skills.
-We can also do a 2nd classroom program on bird migration to focus on why birds migrate, the hazards they face and play a game to reinforce understanding.
+Next, visit a local park where we will identify birds in the wild and hone observation skills.
+We can also do a second classroom program on bird migration to focus on why birds migrate and the hazards they face, and play a game to reinforce understanding.
 Best months: April & May

 Botany Take a walk with a trained naturalist to learn about any of the following: tree and plant identification, photosynthesis, poisonous plants, edible and medicinal plants, invasive and native plants, seeds, seasons, and plant life cycles.
 We may also play a game or do an experiment to reinforce science topics.

-FBI Fungus, Bacteria, and Invertebrates, oh my!
+FBI Fungus, Bacteria & Invertebrates, oh my!
 Turn over leaves and logs, and dig in the soil to discover decomposers in a park near you.
 Students will learn how to identify different species and find out why they are so incredibly important to the ecosystem.
 Best months: November through February

 Habitats & Ecology Students will learn the four things that creatures need to survive, and how all living things are connected.
 Take a nature walk and uncover teachable moments while playing Habitat Bingo to compare the characteristics of different habitats.

 Invasive Plant Math Find out firsthand just why invasive plants are so successful in taking over natural areas!
 Use your math skills to count the number of potential plants from a blackberry or dandelion seed head.